Carob: Animal feed

 While chocolate contains the chemical compound theobromine in levels that are toxic to some mammals, carob contains none, and it also has no caffeine, so it is sometimes used to make chocolate-like treats for dogs.
 Carob pod meal is also used as an energy-rich feed for livestock, particularly for ruminants, though its high tannin content may limit this use.

-Historically, carob pods were mainly used for animal fodder in the Maltese Islands, apart from times of famine or war, when they formed part of the diet of many Maltese people.
+Carob pods were used as animal feed in the Mediterranean Basin.
+They were mainly used for animal fodder in the Maltese islands, apart from times of famine or war, when they formed part of the diet of many Maltese people.
 On the Iberian Peninsula, carob pods were historically fed to donkeys.

 Composition

 The pulp of a carob pod is about 48–56% sugars and 18% cellulose and hemicellulose.
 Some differences in sugar (sucrose) content are seen between wild and cultivated carob trees: ~531 g/kg dry weight in cultivated varieties and ~437 g/kg in wild varieties.
 Fructose and glucose levels do not differ between cultivated and wild carob.
-The embryo (20-25% of seed weight) is rich in proteins (50%).
+The embryo (20–25% of seed weight) is rich in proteins (50%).
 The testa, or seed coat (30–33% of seed weight), contains cellulose, lignins, and tannins.